 Turning off power to an ISTR project once these conditions have been reached, and implementing an injection strategy in the treatment area that will take advantage of thermal activation while offering the potential for project cost savings.

 TerraTherm, a Cascade Company is the only thermal provider that has direct experience in the evaluation, design, and implementation of all three major in situ thermal remediation (ISTR) technologies.
 As well as offers in-house capabilities to provide thermally enhanced ISB and ISCO components to a remediation project.
 Download author Robert D’Anjou’s recent presentation on combining thermal technologies for more effective remediation efforts to learn about the benefits of a multi-technology remediation strategy here.

 About the Author

->

-> Rob is the Technical Director of ERH for Cascade Thermal.
-He is an In-Situ Thermal Remediation (ISTR) expert with a subject matter expertise in Electrical Resistance Heating (ERH).
-Rob oversees ISTR system design and operational strategies, directs technical proposals, technical reports, and conceptual ISTR models.
-He is also responsible for developing new and improved thermal treatment remedies and applications.
-Rob’s extensive academic background in biogeochemistry and career in the ISTR field lends itself well to his role in developing combined remedy approaches, with a particular focus on heat-enhanced bioremediation.
+Robert D’Anjou is the former Technical Director of Electrical Resistance Heating (ERH).
+He no longer works at Cascade.
+Rob oversaw ISTR system design and operational strategies, directs technical proposals, technical reports, and conceptual ISTR models.
+He was also responsible for developing new and improved thermal treatment remedies and applications.
+Rob’s extensive academic background in biogeochemistry and career in the ISTR field lent itself well to his role in developing combined remedy approaches, with a particular focus on heat-enhanced bioremediation.